DomiKamu/OhmerPrems/README.md

 ## **QuadPercs module**

-:warning: **No sound is meaning you don't have a license keyfile (the module is running as "Free" instead of "Full"), and you're using higher than 44.1kHz, and/or you've selected a not allowed drum machine (without a valid license keyfile, only Oberheim DMX, Drumulator, LinnDrum, Roland 707 and Roland 808 output sounds, all other drum machines are muted).**
+:warning: **No sound is meaning you don't have a license (V2) keyfile (while the module is running as "Free", instead of "Full").
+Free version is limited upto 44.1kHz as samplerate, and/or only Oberheim DMX, Drumulator, LinnDrum, Roland 707 and Roland 808 are allowed (all other drum machines are muted)**.

 However, since plugin v2.4.1, you can _preview_ ANY sound at ANY samplerate, by **disconnecting trigger input cable first** (on related channel).
 While the cable is disconnected, you can preview selected drum kit sound when you select another drum kit or another drum machine (no matter the engine's samplerate).
-It's a good way, for non-OhmerPrems members who are using QuadPercs as "Free", to have a chance to try all drum machines/drum kits sounds, at any samplerate (from 44.1kHz to 192kHz).
-When the channel input is patched, preview feature is disabled for the channel.
+It's a good way, for non-OhmerPrems members who are using QuadPercs as "Free", to have a chance to try all drum machines/drum kits sounds, at any samplerate (from 44.1kHz upto 192kHz).
+When the channel input is patched, preview feature is disabled for related channel.

 All six models (GUI theme variations): _Creamy_, _Stage Repro_, _Absolute Night_, _Absolute Night_ (bypassed), _Dark "Signature"_, _Deepblue "Signature"_, and Titanium "Signature":

 ![](doc/images/QuadPercs_All_Models.png)

 Depending **Use dark panels if available** Rack's global option, the default model will be _Creamy_ if this option is disabled (aka default light panels), or _Absolute Night_ if this option is enabled, either from module browser and new module instanciation (when you bring the module in rack, as new fresh module).
+All QuadPercs modules already in the rack aren't affected by **Use dark panels if available** setting (even if changed later).

 Some YouTube videos (made from old VCV Rack v0.6, but they're still valid), here: